pomicee/distube/README.md

 ## Configuration

-Distrobot comes with customizable configuration options.
+Distube comes with customizable configuration options.
 You can change certain settings to suit your needs, such as:

 - **Autoplay Mode**: Enable or disable autoplay after a song ends.
 - **Volume**: Set the default starting volume for music playback.